Proof of Sephardic Heritage

 Applicants whose families became crypto-Jews need to show a genealogy to a known Jewish individual or to one who was persecuted by the Inquisition.

-If that is too difficult to procure, a name report from a genealogist or historian may be accepted in place of a genealogy.
-Individuals can also prepare their own well-documented name reports if they are based on archival work and scholarly sources, and are fully referenced.
+If that is too difficult to procure, a name report from a highly-qualified genealogist or historian may be accepted in place of a genealogy, but additional proof will be needed as well.
+Individuals can prepare their own well-documented name reports if they are based on archival work and scholarly sources, and are fully referenced.

-Verified personal narratives from elders, oral history and multi-generational family customs can be used to supplement genealogical and Jewish communal documentation.
+If submitting name reports, individuals should also include additional proof of Sephardic heritage.
+This may include verified personal narratives from elders, oral history or multi-generational family customs or as much genealogical and Jewish communal documentation as exists.
 This is particularly helpful when full accounts do not exist due to natural disasters, wars, and the Holocaust.

-Documents can be presented to JFNM in Spanish, English, French, Hebrew and Arabic without translation.
-Other languages will need to have a translation attached.
+Documents can be presented to JFNM in Spanish, English, Portuguese, French, Hebrew and Arabic without translation.
+Other languages may need to have a translation attached.
+(As we have a linguist on staff, please write to Spain@JewishNewMexico.org for questions about additional languages.)

 New Mexican Families